 I can now also offer supervision to writers/therapists using writing for therapeutic purposes / therapeutic writing / writing for wellbeing with groups or individuals.
 Writers may not have an additional counselling qualification and may find difficult or complex mental health issues may emerge that they may not feel confident to handle or they may be unsure of when or if to signpost to other, more appropriate mental health services.
 Supervision in this arena with an experienced counsellor and writer is a source of support for the practitioner and is often via video link.

 I would enjoy the opportunity to talk with you to see if we can work together to help you find your way through your problems.

 I qualified as a nurse in 1979 but left that profession in the 1980's having specialised for many years in cancer nursing and end of life care.
 This experience enables me to work effectively with cancer patients, families and friends from pre-diagnosis to end of life and beyond for the family.
 I found myself using counselling skills a great deal in this situation.

 I obtained the Post-Graduate Diploma in Counselling at the University of East Anglia in 2000.
 I had previously been trained by Cruse Bereavement Care in 1997 and volunteered as a counsellor with them for 10 years.
 I offered In-service training and assisted with the initial training course from 2002 - 2006.

-In 2016 I undertook and obtained a BACP Endorsed Certificate in Clinical Supervision training course.
+In 2016 I undertook a training course in and obtained a BACP Endorsed Certificate in Clinical Supervision .

 I have also undertaken university studies in History of Art obtaining a BA(Hons) in the subject in 1990 fuelling my interest in creative therapy.
 I took a weekend course with Natalie Rogers, creator of Person-Centred Expressive Therapy in 2003 and have incorporated these ideas into my work.